Shares of miners surge as gold price hits new high

 The price of gold, often viewed by investors as a safe haven during turbulent times, has risen more than 30 percent this year, as investors worry about a double-dip recession and U.S. and European sovereign debt levels.

-A surge in the number of gold and silver ETFs -exchange-traded funds that invest in the precious metals - has also helped drive bullion prices higher.
+A surge in the number of gold and silver ETFs -exchange-traded funds thatinvest in the precious metals - has also helped drive bullion prices higher.
+[ID:nN1E77G1P3]

 Shares of Barrick were up C$1.09, or 2.2 percent at C$50.39 on the Toronto Stock Exchange, while Newmont and Goldcorp were up 2.8 percent and 2.5 percent, respectively.